 ON/OFF Switch (Dormant Feature)

-Kubeshark’s Helm template supports a Helm value named tap.stopped, which controls whether Kubeshark is in a stopped state or not.
+Kubeshark’s Helm template includes a Helm value, tap.capture.stopped, that determines whether Kubeshark starts in a stopped state.

 Changing the Value Dynamically via the Dashboard